Extension and trace for nonlocal operators: Harmonic functions

-On the other hand, by the mean value property of $u$ we get $\mathcal U u(x)=0$.
-Therefore $L u(x)=0$. \end{proof} We should warn the reader that for more general operators, $L$-harmonic functions may lack sufficient regularity to calculate $L u$ pointwise, see remarks after \cite[Corollary~20]{MR2320691}.
+On the other hand, by the mean value property of $u$ we have $\mathcal U u(x)=0$.
+Therefore $L u(x)=0$. \end{proof} We should warn the reader that for operators $L$ more general than those considered here, $L$-harmonic functions may lack sufficient regularity to calculate $L u$ pointwise, see remarks after Corollary~20 in Bogdan, Sztonyk \cite{MR2320691}.